Probate in Florida

 Probate is the supervised process of transferring ownership of property from a deceased person to that person’s devisees or heirs.
 The probate process can be confusing because various types of property are dealt with in different ways.
 Most any property a person owned at the time of death must go through the probate process, but there are some exceptions.
 Property with a proper beneficiary designation such as a bank account, retirement account or life insurance policy, will pass straight to the person named as the beneficiary.
 Property that is placed in a trust is not subject to the probate process and jointly held property or life estate property is exempt because it transfers upon death as a matter of law.

-Burke Blue’s Panama City and Panama City Beach probate attorneys can help you navigate through the complex probate process.
+Burke Blue’s Panama City, Panama City Beach and Sandestin probate attorneys can help you navigate through the complex probate process.
 During the estate planning process, our attorneys generally try to minimize the size of the probate estate during a person’s life by implementing an estate plan which may utilize trusts, beneficiary designations, properly titled real estate or other legal devices.
 But when a person with property dies, probate is often unavoidable.

 While probate can cost money, tie up assets and delay heirs from taking possession, it does not have to be a hassle.
-A Burke Blue probate lawyer from our offices in Panama City or Panama City Beach can help.
+A Burke Blue probate lawyer from our offices in Panama City, Panama City Beach or Sandestin can help.
 Our probate attorneys understand the process and the laws that apply.
 We help keep the process on track, working to minimize fees and expenses, distribute property and close the estate as soon as practicable.

 Probate disputes and litigation